Dental Work

 To say that MuseumMobile specimens are handled a lot would be quite an understatement.
 Imagine hundreds of elementary school children determined to get their hands on a real black bear skull, to feel the pelt of a bobcat, or to see the life stages of a goldenrod gall fly under the glass of a riker mount.
 These children might not always have the chance to experience these parts of nature elsewhere, and it's a great pleasure to be able to provide such an opportunity for them.
 Still, I'll admit that I cringed when Jane let me know that our black bear skull required some dental work as a result of handling.
 Thankfully, she was able to save the teeth that had escaped from their sockets and I knew that it should be a quick fix.

-and the canines exhibit cracking.
-Below, a molar is loose in its socket.
+Above, the incisors of this black bear have come loose and the canines exhibit cracking.
+Below, a molar is loose in its socket. |

 Loose teeth are quite common in prepared skulls--many species of animals from which we collect skulls have a tooth socket that is much larger than the tooth itself.
 Often too, teeth become loose as a result of common preparation methods such as water maceration--submerging the uncleaned specimen in water for a prolonged period of time to allow for tissue to break down and then be easily removed.